-The tool targets all domains where data analysis is carried out off line and is challenging and repetitive.
-Our focus is on automating the tasks of importing, preparing, analyzing and reporting data.
+The tool targets all domains where data analysis is carried out offline and is challenging and repetitive.
+Our focus is on automating the tasks of importing, preparing, analysing and reporting data.
 In some respects, it is also a visual programming environment.

-Sympathy for Data is used by a number of leading companies in different industries, such as the automotive, process and automation industries.
-At Combine we believe that automation is the key to long-term success, yet a large proportion of current analysis is done manually.
-This is no longer sustainable as data continues to grow in every respect.
-Sympathy for Data supports subscription services to databases, network disks, etc. It can find, filter, sort and analyze data as well as create automatically formatted reports.
+Sympathy for Data is used by several leading companies in different industries, such as the automotive, process and automation industries.
+At Combine, we believe that automation is the key to long-term success, yet a large proportion of current analysis is done manually.
+It is no longer sustainable as data continues to grow in every respect.
+Sympathy for Data supports subscription services to databases, network disks, etc. It can find, filter, sort and analyse data as well as create automatically formatted reports.

 – Transfer data from and to all sources (DB, web & remote, local).

-– Move your favorite scripts to nodes and turn them into an analytical flow.
+– Move your favourite scripts to nodes and turn them into analytics flow.

-– Easily share data processes across an entire organization.
+– Easily share data processes across an entire organisation.

 – Run data processes in batch mode to enable scheduled reporting.